-- a) A distribution point is defined as an agreed location at which copies are handed to or left for pick up by the consumer. - b) Distribution points used must be regular in type for every issue (subject to notified and allowable changes). - If there are changes to the type of distribution points used (whether a new type is added or an existing type is dropped) then you must submit a revised method of distribution statement to ABC for approval. - We will consider the nature and extent of the changes in the distribution and decide if any further action is required.
-For example being required to notify advertisers of the changes or the issuing of a new Certificate. - c) The distribution points claimed must be consistent with the method of distribution statement.

-- d) ABC must have the right to visit or contact distribution points for verification purposes. - e) It is recognised that there will be minor changes in distribution.
-However significant changes must be notified as follows: - If the total monitored free distribution for an issue increases by more than 10% compared to the average monitored free distribution of the previous four issues you must apply to ABC for approval to claim the additional copies. - ii) If the total monitored free distribution for an issue decreases by more than 10% compared to the average monitored free distribution of the previous four issues you must notify ABC of the change.
+- a) A distribution point is defined as an agreed location at which copies are handed to or left for pick up by the consumer. - b) Distribution points used must be regular in type for every issue (subject to notified and allowable changes). - If there are changes to the type of distribution points used (whether a new type is added or an existing type is dropped) then you must inform ABC. - We will consider the nature and extent of the changes in the distribution and decide if any further action is required.
+For example being required to notify advertisers of the changes or the issuing of a new Certificate. - c) The distribution points claimed must be consistent with the overview description. - d) ABC must have the right to visit or contact distribution points for verification purposes. - e) It is recognised that there will be minor changes in distribution.
+However significant changes must be notified as follows: - If the total monitored free distribution for an issue increases by more than 25% compared to the average monitored free distribution of the previous four issues you must apply to ABC for approval to claim the additional copies. - ii) If the total monitored free distribution for an issue decreases by more than 25% compared to the average monitored free distribution of the previous four issues you must notify ABC of the change.

 - We will consider the nature and extent of the changes in the distribution and decide if any further action is required.
 For example being required to notify advertisers of the changes or the issuing of a new Certificate. - If your publication has a defined publishing frequency and publishes a double issue (for example: a monthly publication publishes a July/August issue) then it may be acceptable to claim an increase in supply for that issue to cover the extended pick up period before the next issue is distributed. - If your publication has a seasonal audience then it may be acceptable to increase or decrease regular supplies in line with the increased or decreased potential audience for the title.
-The in-season and outof-season supplies must be regular in quantity and distribution point types, and the seasons must be clearly defined in the Method of Distribution statement and agreed in advance by ABC. - If there are less than 4 issues of the publication distributed in a calendar year then the increases or decreases in monitored free distribution (of more than 10%) will be assessed against the average monitored free distribution of the issues distributed in the previous 12 months.
+The in-season and out-of-season supplies must be regular in quantity and distribution point types, and the seasons must be clearly defined in the overview description and agreed in advance by ABC. - If there are less than 4 issues of the publication distributed in a calendar year then the increases or decreases in monitored free distribution (of more than 25%) will be assessed against the average monitored free distribution of the issues distributed in the previous 12 months.